Federal Obstruction of Justice Defense Lawyer

 - Harassment of a witness or victim in order to delay or prevent them from testifying or appearing in court.
 A conviction carries 3 years in a federal prison.

 Additionally, if you tamper with evidence, like altering, destroying, or concealing a document with an intent to obstruct or impede a court proceeding, you could receive a 20 year prison sentence.
+18 U.S.C.
+1521 makes it a federal crime to retaliate against a judge or law enforcement officer.

 Federal Criminal Defense Lawyer